 An Accountable Care Network makes patients the center of care, with access to a coordinated team of healthcare providers for primary care, urgent care and specialty care.
 Primary care providers focus on wellness and disease prevention.
 When referrals to specialists are needed, your providers closely communicate and coordinate your care to achieve the best possible outcomes.
 The UW Medicine Accountable Care Network (ACN) is the most comprehensive healthcare network in Washington.
 Our network is made up of some of the region’s leading healthcare organizations and includes the full range of healthcare services, from preventive care and primary care to the most advanced complex and specialty care available.

-First introduced in Puget Sound in 2015, Preferred Partnership is a new version of each of Boeing’s medical plans – the Advantage+ health plan, the Traditional Medical Plan, and the Select Network Plan.
-The UW Medicine Accountable Care Network is one Boeing’s Preferred Partnership options.
-This new accountable care arrangement is aimed at providing employees with more personal support, more coordinated care and an enhanced level of service – all at a more affordable cost.
+Preferred Partnership is an innovative version of each of Boeing’s medical plans – the Advantage+ health plan, the Traditional Medical Plan, and the Select Network Plan.
+The UW Medicine Accountable Care Network is one of Boeing’s Preferred Partnership options.
+This accountable care arrangement is aimed at providing employees with more personal support, more coordinated care and an enhanced level of service – all at a more affordable cost.
 Our goal is work with you to help keep you and your family healthy and to ensure that you have easy access to the care that you need.